Last Updated on

 Here’s something you may not have known: the product’s bottle turns blue in bright sunlight as a reminder for you to apply sunscreen.

 Avoid acne by using this Blue Lizard face sunscreen.
-It’s designed for sensitive skin, and it won’t clog pores.
+It’s designed for rosacea, and it won’t clog pores.

 The mineral-based moisturizer is free of fragrances and parabens.
 It has hyaluronic acid to keep your skin soft and supple.

 But be aware that it also contains green tea and caffeine, which are rich in antioxidants.
-These two components could trigger a flare-up for some people.
+These two components could trigger a rosacea flare-up in a small number of people.
 That’s unfortunate as they also fight signs of aging.

 Also note that the label lists octinoxate, a chemical sunscreen.